Blue Bombers Pull Ahead in Second Half to Defeat Stampeders 24-11

 With the game tied 11-11 late in the third quarter, Winnipeg defensive back Demerio Houston intercepted Calgary quarterback Jake Maier to register his third pick of the season.

-Bombers quarterback Zach Collaros then engineered a seven-play, 54-yard drive capped by Bailey’s touchdown with 1:37 remaining in the third to give the team its first lead of the game.
+Collaros then engineered a seven-play, 54-yard drive capped by Rasheed Bailey’s touchdown with 1:37 remaining in the third to give the team its first lead of the game.

-Winnipeg then capitalized on Calgary kicker Rene Paredes’s missed 47-yard field goal attempt early in the fourth.
-Bombers receiver Janarion Grant returned the ball 102 yards, leading to Sergio Castillo’s 17-yard field goal and a 21-11 lead.
+Winnipeg then capitalized on Paredes’s missed 47-yard field goal attempt early in the fourth.
+McCrae’s 102-yard return led to Sergio Castillo’s 17-yard field goal and a 21-11 lead.

 The victory in front of 30,561 fans at IG Field bumped up Winnipeg’s record to 4-1.
 Calgary fell to 1-3.